 Our "AHA moment":

 A big insight came after speaking with positive deviants - expert repayers who were very strategic in the way they paid their loans.
 They made complex spreadsheets to model out the different plans and scenarios and then intentionally picked the ones that worked best for their particular lifestyle.
 Our task became visualizing these spreadsheets.

-To test this out, we made static wireframes of the look and feel of the dashboard and prototyped it with users one on one, doing the calculations on a spreadsheet as we led them through the screens.
+To better understand our users' needs, we made static wireframes of the look and feel of the dashboard and conducted usability tests, doing the calculations on a spreadsheet as we led them through the screens.

 At the end, this is the dashboard we designed:

-We also held a workshop with students about to graduate from the Gallatin School of Individualized Study at NYU.
-They helped us realize that everyone's repayment situation is unique and their questions are personal.
+During a workshop with students from the Gallatin School of Individualized Study at NYU we realized that everyone's repayment situation is unique and their questions are personal.
 At the same time, it is important to maintain a sense of community - because we all have student loans and we can help each other understand them.